Tunisians feel pride, despair on revolt anniversary

-TUNIS As a symbol of how far Tunisia still has to go to fulfil the promise of the first Arab Spring revolution, Ammar Gharsallah's death this week could hardly have been more poignant.
+TUNIS As a symbol of how far Tunisia still has to go to fulfill the promise of the first Arab Spring revolution, Ammar Gharsallah's death this week could hardly have been more poignant.

 The 40-year-old father of three, despairing at his poverty, died after immolating himself with petrol, echoing the act of the Tunisian vegetable vendor who one year ago set off a wave of revolt that has not yet abated.